Grammy Award for Best New Artist: Rules changes

 These new rules were put in effect with the 59th Annual Grammy Awards.
 The category was then expanded to include eight nominees in 2019.
 Starting in 2021, screening committees were charged with determining whether the artist had attained a breakthrough or prominence prior to the eligibility year.
 Such a determination would result in disqualification.

 Recipients

+Years reflect the year in which the Grammy Awards were handed out, for records released in the previous year.